trifoil/HowtoCPP/README.md

 }
 ```

-As you can read, this fuction initializes the SDL library
+As you can read, this function initializes the SDL library

 For creating our first window, we will use this code :